sjmadsen/Cumber/README.md

 Cumber
 ============

-UIAutomation tool that bridges the gap between cucumber tests and Xcode Instruments
+UIAutomation tool that bridges the gap between cucumber tests and Xcode Instruments  (Still in production)